 Writings, Audio, Video, Webinars, and much more

-Swami Sitaramananda is a senior acharya of the International Sivananda Yoga Vedanta Centers and is director of the Sivananda Yoga Farm, California and the Sivananda Yoga Resort and Training Center, Vietnam.
-She is acharya of China, Taiwan, and Japan as well.
-Swamiji is the organizer and teacher of the Sivananda Yoga Health Educator Training program, an 800 hours program on yoga therapy, accredited by the International Association of Yoga Therapists.
+Swami Sitaramananda is a senior acharya of the International Sivananda Yoga Vedanta Centers (ISYVC) and is director of the Sivananda Ashram Yoga Farm in Grass Valley, California and the Sivananda Yoga Resort and Training Center in Dalat, Vietnam as well as more city centers in Ho Chi Minh, Dalat, Hanoi, and Tokyo, Japan.
+Swamiji is the acharya for Asia as well as the organizer and teacher of the Sivananda Yoga Health Educator Training (SYHET) program, an 800-hour program on yoga therapy, accredited by the International Association of Yoga Therapists (IAYT).

 Upcoming Online Satsangs

 – Thursday mornings at 6:00 am (Vietnam time)

 – California – Wednesdays at 3:00 pm PT

 Swami Sitaramananda is offering weekly online Satsangs which will be held on Wednesdays at 3 pm PT.
 You can join directly by clicking the zoom link here.
 Donations are optional.
 For access to previous satsang talks, you can scroll down to see many of the articles below.

 To receive weekly email reminders, make a donation, and get updates on new releases, register below.

 – Free or by donation | Pre-registration not Required